 Over her career, Asibey has manage domestic and international communications campaigns to mobilize constituencies and influence policies on global and local issues, including education, health and the environment.
 In her different roles, she has helped many nonprofits and foundations to be more strategic in how they use communication, advocacy and evaluation to achieve their goals.
 She also developed two popular guides: Are We There Yet?
 A Communications Evaluation Guide and Continuous Progress.

-Earlier in her career, Ms. Asibey was the Chief Program Officer and Acting President at NetAid (currently part of the international humanitarian group Mercy Corps) in New York.
-She also worked as the Head of Communication for the AVINA Foundation, an international grantmaker based in Miami, and as the Lead Environment Officer for USAID in Paraguay.
+Before starting Asibey Consulting, Asibey had served as chief program officer and acting president at NetAid (currently part of the international humanitarian group Mercy Corps) in New York.
+She also worked as the head of communication for the AVINA Foundation, an international grantmaker based in Miami, and as the lead environment officer for USAID in Paraguay.